prometheus-eval/prometheus-eval/docs/docs/quick-start.md

 In this example, we initialize the `PrometheusEval` class with the desired model ID and relative grading template.
 We then define a `data` dictionary that includes the `instruction`, `response_A`, `response_B`, `reference_answer`, and `rubric`.

 We call the `single_relative_grade` method, passing in the `data` dictionary as keyword arguments, to obtain the feedback and score for the relative grading.

-These examples demonstrate the basic usage of PrometheusEval for absolute and relative grading.
-You can customize the prompts, rubrics, and evaluation criteria based on your specific requirements.

-For more advanced usage and detailed information about the API, please refer to the API Reference section of the documentation.